 The Right to a Healthy Environment

 The Human Rights Council has adopted a resolution recognizing the human right to a clean, healthy and sustainable environment on 8 October 2021.
-Resolution A/HRC/48/L.23 Rev.1 forwarded by the core group on Human Rights and the Environment – Costa Rica, Maldives, Morocco, Slovenia and Switzerland – was adopted with 43 votes in favor and 4 abstentions.
+Resolution A/HRC/48/L.23 Rev.1 (as orally revised) forwarded by the core group on Human Rights and the Environment – Costa Rica, Maldives, Morocco, Slovenia and Switzerland – was adopted with 43 votes in favor and 4 abstentions.

 Marking the adoption of the resolution, discussions on its implementation will be underway.

 UN special rapporteur on human rights and environment David Boyd has called the HRC’s recognition of the human right to a healthy environment a historic breakthrough that has the potential to improve the life of everyone on the planet.

 The world’s future looks a little bit brighter today.
 The United Nations, in an historical development, has for the first time recognised that everyone, everywhere, has a human right to live in a safe, clean, healthy and sustainable environment.
 Read full article →

 On the opening day of HRC48, Michelle Bachelet, UN High Commissioner for Human Rights, had called for Member States’ leadership to address the environmental crises which threaten the very foundation of human life.
 Her statement emphasized that addressing the world’s triple environmental crisis is a humanitarian imperative, a human rights imperative, a peace-building imperative and a development imperative, to which solutions exist.

 A safe, clean, healthy and sustainable environment is the foundation of human life.
 But today, because of human action – and inhuman inaction – the triple planetary crises of climate change, pollution, and nature loss is directly and severely impacting a broad range of rights, including the rights to adequate food, water, education, housing, health, development, and even life itself.
 Read full statement →